While it can be tempting to take a crack at repairing your own laptop, phone, or tablet, there are times to do it…and times to leave it to the pros.

 - › [Updated] Replacing an iPhone 13 Screen Yourself Could Break Face ID

-- › Can You Upgrade the RAM in Your Mac?
+- › Can You Upgrade the Hard Drive or SSD In Your Mac?